Particular/docs.particular.net/nservicebus/messaging/forwarding.md

 ## Auditing vs Fowarding

-Technically [Auditing](/nservicebus/operations/auditing.md) and Forwarding are very similar, both send a copy of the processed message to another queue.
+[Auditing](/nservicebus/operations/auditing.md) and Forwarding are very similar, both send a copy of the processed message to another queue.
 The main difference are intended usage scenarios.

 Auditing is used for collecting information on what is happening in the system, therefore the audited message is enriched with additional [information regarding processing it](/nservicebus/operations/auditing.md#message-headers).
 The forwarded message is a copy of the processed message, without the additional auditing information.